updated August 1, 2021 - Santa Teresa, Costa Rica

 We’ve been receiving inquiries from people who are over-the-top ready to take a flight out of their home country and land their feet in the tropics of Costa Rica.
 Naturally, questions and concerns come up about the requirements, protocols, and regulations related to travel and COVID-19.

-First, all travelers coming from any country and of any nationality will need to follow these requirements for entry into Costa Rica.
+All travelers coming from any country and of any nationality will need to follow these requirements for entry into Costa Rica.
+This is includes 1.) filling out a 3-min online health form 72 hours or less before your arrival in Costa Rica and 2.) documentation of health insurance that covers you for COVID-19 hospitalization and accommodations if quarantined.

 U.S. TRAVELERS RETURNING TO THE U.S.